staringispolite/jondothow/blog/_posts/2015-03-24-chrome-like-tab-behavior-in-vim-on-mac-os-x.md

 author: Jonathan Howard
 layout: post
 guid: http://staringispolite.com/blog/?p=551
-permalink: /2015/03/24/chrome-like-tab-behavior-in-vim-on-mac-os-x/
+permalink: /blog/2015/03/24/chrome-like-tab-behavior-in-vim-on-mac-os-x/
 categories:
   - educational
   - programming
   - technology
 ---
 Google Chrome has trained my brain that Ctrl+T, and ⌘+⌥+[arrows] will move me to the next and previous tabs.
-I wanted vim to work the same way.
-In .vimrc:
+Here's how to make vim work the same way.
+In .vimrc...

 <pre style="margin-bottom: 14px;">""""" TAB BEHAVIOR
 " Ctrl+t to open new tab